Line Renderer 2D Pro

 Making pixel-art games?
 This is for you!

-Draw pixel-perfect 2D lines in the scene with any thickness and use them as if they were sprites.
-Lines are affected by layers, 2D lights, sorting layers and post-processing FXs.
+Draw pixel-perfect 2D lines in the scene with any thickness and use them as if they were sprites or UI elements.
+Lines are affected by layers, transformations, masking, 2D lights, sorting layers and post-processing FXs.
 Add as many points as you need to create line strips and represent your ropes or cables, and update them every frame.
-Enable any of the visual effects available out of the box like dotted lines, textured lines, gradients, and more.
+Add any of the visual effects available out of the box like dotted lines, textured lines, gradients, and more.

-Compatibility: Windows and Mac, all versions of Unity since 2020.3.0.
+Compatibility: Windows and Mac, all versions of Unity since 2022.3 LTS.
 Depends on the 2D Renderer (URP).
+Works with DX11, DX12, OpenGL and Metal.

 Sample scene with a moving rope rendered with the line renderer 2D pro